Summary / TL;DR

 Through the initial years of Google, the duo Brin and Page had almost no financial support to bring their company to a well-known standing worldwide.
 The Sun Microsystems CEO’s investment greatly assisted the subsidiary of Alphabet Inc., enabling them to move out of their dorms and into their first office.

 It may be surprising (or not) to know that Google’s first office was a garage in the Palo Alto area, Menlo Park, California, owned by Susan Wojcicki.
-What may be more surprising is that Wojcicki became Google’s employee number 16 and is now the CEO of YouTube.
+What may be more surprising is that Wojcicki became Google’s employee number 16 and later served as CEO of YouTube from 2014 until stepping down in February 2023.

 With not much else but some old, outdated computers, a ping pong table for entertainment, a plethora of Google services, and a bright, blue carpet as their only prized possession, Google began their business.